 The pipe function takes a list of rules and returns a function that applies all the rules, in the order of the list.
 This function takes two parameters: the output and the inputs of the pipe.

-Intermediate outputs are stored in $builddir/pipe.
+Intermediate outputs are stored in $builddir/tmp (this directory can be changed by adding a builddir attribute to the rule list).
 If a rule name contains a dot, its « extension » is used to name intermediate outputs.

 E.g.: